mydu/infovis_proj/README.md

 ###Description
 This visualization shows how the major of interests changes and how the students be fit for different majors.

-It consists of three graphs:
+It consists of three charts:

 1. Major Migration Chart: aggregation on major selection in three years (**T1_Level2,T2_Level2,T3_Level2**)
 2. Fit Chart: aggregation on the interest level of the declared major in three years (**T1_IMFIT,T2_IMFIT,T3_IMFIT**)